No products in the cart.

 A Guide to Algae in Drinking Water: How to Get Rid of Algae in Drinking Water + How to Prevent Green Algae Bacteria in Filtered Water Pitchers

 Even if the algae in drinking water is not deemed as harmful, it can impact the taste and odor of drinking water.
-For example, earlier this month residents of Fayettville, Arkansas were advised that their tap water tastes and smells differently due to increased amounts of algae in Beaver Lake (officials say the water is still safe to drink).
+For example, last summer residents of Fayettville, Arkansas were advised that their tap water tastes and smells differently due to increased amounts of algae in Beaver Lake (officials say the water was still safe to drink).
 The algae gives a “fishy” taste and smell to water.

 Best Drinking Water Filters to Remove Algae

 Most reasonable and it’s portable: MP-CT Countertop Water Filter System, 2,000 Gallon Filter Life

 The MP-CT countertop water filter system contains a 0.5 micron water filter that protects you from algae and other contaminants including lead, chlorine, cysts, mold, THMs, VOCs, and more.
 Enjoy 2,000 gallons of clean, great-tasting drinking water.
 Space-saving design and easy installation.
 It’s portable too – bring it wherever you go that has a standard faucet.